smartkms/KM-KnowledgeManager/README.md

   *rqworker    | [Bouncer] Done processing: 'id'*

   You can add your own JSON files that folow the same format and   name (exampleX.json), currently there are only 3 provided from   the Collector.

+## Docker instances
+### Milvus
+Web interface is available at `http://localhost:9091/webui/`.
+Create collections and users via the python script.